A Kind of Magic

-Background and recording - A Kind of Magic and Highlander
+Background and recording—A Kind of Magic and Highlander

 The album enjoys the status of an unofficial soundtrack for the 1986 film Highlander, for which no official soundtrack album was released.
 The title, "A Kind of Magic", derived from one of the lines character Connor MacLeod (Christopher Lambert) says to describe his immortality.
 Six out of nine songs on the album appeared in the film, although in different versions.
-The three songs that did not appear in Highlander are "Pain Is So Close to Pleasure", "Friends Will Be Friends" and "One Vision," which was featured a year earlier in the film Iron Eagle.
+The three songs that did not appear in Highlander are "Pain Is So Close to Pleasure", "Friends Will Be Friends" and "One Vision", which was featured a year earlier in the film Iron Eagle.
 Conversely, a recording of "Theme from New York, New York" made specifically for a scene in Highlander does not appear on A Kind of Magic, and in fact has never been released in album form to date.
-According to a statement by band member Brian May on the Greatest Video Hits 2 DVD (2003), at least at that point, he had the intention to work on a proper Highlander soundtrack in the future.
+Band member Brian May, according to a statement he made on the Greatest Video Hits 2 DVD (2003), had, at least at that point, the intention to work on a proper Highlander soundtrack in the future.
 In one scene, a snippet of "Hammer to Fall" plays on a radio, a song from the previously released The Works album.